 - Are you seeing consistent growth in website traffic since the beginning of your content marketing efforts?

-- Are you getting a steady stream of subscriptions into a nurture campaign, your organization’s newsletter, or another form of communication?
+- Is there a steady stream of subscriptions into a nurture campaign, your organization’s newsletter, or another form of communication?

 - Are these visitors and subscribers mostly within your target audience?